docker/docs/engine/userguide/storagedriver/aufs-driver.md

 title: Use the AUFS storage driver
 ---

-AUFS a *union filesystem*.
+AUFS is a *union filesystem*.
 The `aufs` storage driver was previously the default storage driver used for managing images and layers on Docker for Ubuntu, and for Debian versions prior to Stretch.
 If your Linux kernel is version 4.0 or higher, and you use Docker CE, consider using the newer